moerwald/c-sharp-git-hooks/README.md

 ```

 To retrieve the files to be pushed to the remote repository we use GIT `diff` via `git diff --stat --cached "origin/$actGitBranch"`.
-As done in `pre-commit.ps1` we scan the list of files for change cs or csproj files.
-If check is `true` we call our buildscript with the `test` target.
-In case of one or more unit tests fail `$LASTEXITCODE` will be not eqaul to zero.
+As done in `pre-commit.ps1`, we scan the list of files for changed cs- or csproj-files.
+If the check is `true` we call our buildscript with the `test`-target.
+In case of one or more unit test(s) fail(s) `$LASTEXITCODE` is unequal to zero.
 To present the user which tests failed we retrieve the content of the testresult files (*.trx).

 ...
 Note: Creation of the trx files has to be done via MSBUILD, check the `VSTestLogger` XML entry in HelloWorld.Tests.csproj.

-To stop the push process the script will throw an exception.
+To stop the push process the script an exception is throwed.

-To sum things up here is the output of the hook scripts.
+Here is the output of the hook scripts.

 Commit, everything is ok: